Psiphon-Inc/psiphon-website/README.md

 4. Generate site, serve it, and monitor for changes:

   ```
-  $ node --max-old-space-size=8192 --max-semi-space-size=512 --nouse-idle-notification node_modules/docpad/out/bin/docpad.js run --global
+  $ node --max-old-space-size=8192 --max-semi-space-size=512 --nouse-idle-notification node_modules/docpad/out/bin/docpad.js run --cache --offline

   # Site builds can be quite slow.
 Skip language generation for faster builds:
-  # node --max-old-space-size=8192 --max-semi-space-size=512 --nouse-idle-notification node_modules/docpad/out/bin/docpad.js run --global --env fastbuild
+  # docpad run --cache --offline --env fastbuild
   ```

-  (The use of a complicated `node` command instead of `docpad` is so that the generate process has more memory to work with.)
+  The use of a complicated `node` command instead of `docpad` is so that the generate process has more memory to work with.
+Note that it's probably more memory-reasonable to generate the site separately from serving it (using `python -m SimpleHTTPServer 9778` or whatever).
+See below for simply generating the site.

-## Generating the site for deployment
+## Generating the site

+The commands necessary to do a constant-memory generation have been collected in a script.

 ```
-$ docpad clean
+$ ./generate.py
-$ node --max-old-space-size=8192 --max-semi-space-size=512 --nouse-idle-notification node_modules/docpad/out/bin/docpad.js generate --global --env static,production
 ```

 ## Running the site at root and below a path